 - Minimum 2.75 overall GPA (B.A./B.S.) or a 3.0 GPA for last two years of B.A./B.S.

-- GRE Scores: Verbal and Quantitative scores should be a minimum of 154, though some exceptions are made for students based on upon their skill set and other qualifications (or GMAT equivalent)
+- GRE Scores: verbal and quantitative scores should be a minimum of 154, though some exceptions are made for students based upon their skill-set and other qualifications (or GMAT equivalent)

-- 18 credit hours (six courses) of coursework in the political science/social sciences
+- 18 credit hours (six courses) of coursework in political science/social science

 Please note that these are minimum requirements.
 Meeting the minimum requirements does not guarantee admission to the program.
 Students are admitted on an increasingly competitive basis.
 The admission committees take into consideration a student's overall record, as well as the department's ability to accommodate a student's research/teaching interest.
 Application materials need to be mailed to the Graduate School.
 Please check the Graduate School website for additional information and deadlines.

 The following documents must be submitted to the Graduate School, University of Nevada, Reno: